History of the British peerage: Medieval peerage (1300–1500)

 Magna Carta, first issued in 1215, declared that "No free man shall be seized, imprisoned, dispossessed, outlawed, exiled or ruined in any way, nor in any way proceeded against, except by the lawful judgement of his peers".
 In the charter, the word peer meant "equal", but this ambiguous wording led to disputes over who was equal to an earl or baron and therefore who could sit in judgment of earls and barons.
 When Richard Marshal, 3rd Earl of Pembroke, used the language of peerage to appeal to other magnates in 1233, the king's minister Peter des Rosches responded angrily that there were no peers in England "as there were in the realm of France".
 This response was likely due to fears that a recognized peerage could challenge royal authority.
 By the reign of Edward II (1307–1327), however, it had become standard to refer to magnates as peers of the realm.

-The Peerage, still, was not an hereditary body.
+The Peerage, still, was not a hereditary body.
 Kings did not consider themselves, having once summoned an individual, bound to summon the same individual, much less his heirs, to future Parliaments.
 Thus, writs were issued at the whim of the King.
 Over time, however, the arbitrary power of the Crown was fettered by the principles of hereditary right.
 At first, the writ of summons was regarded as a burden and interference, but later, when Parliament's power increased, it was seen as a sign of royal favour.
-Since the Crown was itself an hereditary dignity, it seemed natural for seats in the upper House of Parliament to be so as well.
+Since the Crown was itself a hereditary dignity, it seemed natural for seats in the upper House of Parliament to be so as well.
 By the beginning of the fourteenth century, the Peerage had evolved its hereditary characteristics.
 Since under Norman customs, estates devolved under the principles of primogeniture, seats in Parliament did so as well.

 Barons sat in Parliament by a combination of tenure and writs of summons issued to them.
 If a woman held a barony, her husband was summoned to Parliament in her right.
 The concept of a barony as a personal dignity not tied to land arose only when, in about 1388, Richard II created John Beauchamp a baron by letters patent.
 The Lord de Beauchamp was a baron not by tenure but rather by the will of the Crown.
 Letters patent and writs of summons were both used to create peerage dignities until the reign of Henry VIII, when the latter method fell into desuetude.
 Some peerage dignities, however, have been created by writs of summons since that time.
 In most cases, such peerage dignities were created when a writ was issued to an individual under the misapprehension that he was entitled to a peerage dignity created by letters patent.
 The Barony of Strange is an example of a peerage dignity created due to an error.